adilsonbna/usecase/docs/iac.md

 ## variables.tf
 This file is used to define input variables for your Terraform configurations.
 It helps you make your configuration more dynamic and reusable by externalizing values.

-## terraform.tfvars
+## newstore.tfvars
 This file is used to provide values for the variables defined in variables.tf.
-It simplifies the process of passing values into your configuration, especially for environments like staging, production, or development.
+It simplifies the process of passing values into your configuration, especially for environments like multiple configurations.

 # How to execute IaC to deploy AKS Cluster